 Upper Arctic late morning.
-When I was planning for my Arctic expedition I was told, by other photographers who had traveled up to the high Arctic, that I should give myself more time: as weather conditions can be very unpredictable.
-I know photographers have spent years going up to the Arctic -- again and again -- and have not managed to capture the Arctic wolf, or even see one, but have great experience traveling in the Arctic.
-I should have at least listened to the advise that was given to me.
+When I was planning for my Arctic expedition, I was told, by other photographers who had traveled up to the high Arctic, that I should give myself more time: as weather conditions can be very unpredictable.
+I know photographers have spent years going up to the Arctic -- again and again -- and have not managed to capture the Arctic wolf, or even see one, but have a great experience traveling in the Arctic.
+I should have at least listened to the advice given to me.

-Knowing all this information I still made my schedule so tight; as if I was planning my fashion editorial in New York City.
+Knowing all this information, I still made my schedule so tight; as if I was planning my fashion editorial in New York City.
 I gave myself 11 days.
-After struggling with the cold and not even catching a glimpse of the the Arctic wolf I gave up and decided to head back to town.
-I was very unhappy with myself, I just kept repeating in my head “I wish I had planned better and given myself more time.”
-My schedule did not allow for any mistakes: bad weather, equipment problems, or not being able to cope with the conditions etc.
+After struggling with the cold and not even catching a glimpse of the Arctic wolf I gave up and decided to head back to town.
+I was very unhappy with myself; I just kept repeating in my head “I wish I had planned better and given myself more time.”
+My schedule did not allow for any mistakes: bad weather, equipment problems, or not being able to cope with the conditions, etc.

 If I had listened and planned for more time on the ice, then, my mind would have adapted and given me the strength I needed to bear the conditions to stay longer.